-90 parliamentarians demand action over the blocked pension savings of those who have fled Hong Kong
+90 parliamentarians demand action over the blocked retirement savings of those who have fled Hong Kong

 The declaration by the Chinese Ministry of Foreign Affairs that it would no longer recognise the British National Overseas passport as an identity document in January 2021 has meant that Hong Kongers who come to the UK on the BNO visa are no longer able to withdraw these savings.